gdraheim/docker-mirror-packages-repo/DEVGUIDE.md

 For each new distro version
 * update the image sizes in "README.md"

+For each new distro version
+* extend the docker_mirror.tests.py by duplicate-changing the old distro version

 ### make release
 * `make type`
 * `make style`